AishwaryaBPatil/Selenium-maven-testng-java-framework/README.md

-# Selenium XQA Maven TestNG Automation Framework
+# Selenium  Maven TestNG Automation Framework

 ## 📌 Project Description
 This project is an automation framework built using Selenium, TestNG, and Maven.